-The components of μ are chosen so that the contribution of all passive constraints to the Lagrangian vanish, that of all active constraints necessarily vanishing.
+The components of μ are chosen so that the contribution of all passive constraints to the Lagrangian vanish at a stationary point, that of all active constraints necessarily vanishing.

 While the normality conditions cannot be derived by simply making the gradient of the foregoing Lagrangian equal to zero, these conditions look very much like those associated with equality-constrained problems.
 Indeed, \mathbf{x}o is a feasible stationary point if